iluvjava/Maths/Notebook 2.0 obsidian/AMATH 516 Numerical Optimizations/Proximal Methods/Proximal Point Method, Convex.md

 \end{aligned}
 $$

-We introduce a Lyponouv function derived from PPM using Moreau envelope.
+We introduce a Lyapunov function derived from PPM using Moreau envelope.
 We also derive the convergence rate of PPM.
 After that we present analogous result for inexact proximal algorithms and how this idea is powerful.